cover

 Abstract

-Acuity: Journal of English Language Pedagogy, Literature and Culture Vol. 4 No. 2 (2019): Acuity Journal of Language Pedagogy, Literature & Culture
+Acuity: Journal of English Language Pedagogy, Literature and Culture Vol. 2 No. 1 (2017): Acuity: Journal of English Language Pedagogy, Literature and Culture

 Publisher : LPPM Universitas Advent Indonesia